jamesworden/james-worden-portfolio/src/data/a-nerd-and-his-friends-versus-maximum-gym-capacity.md

 -   There is a chance that my program partially fails such that it might have registered one of us and failed to have informed them about it.
 In this case, I have robbed someone else of their ability to attend the gym that day.
 -   There is also a chance that my program successfully registers and informs one of us, yet they may forget to cancel their appointment if they no longer can attend.
 I would argue it is more likely that those who _actively_ had to register for the gym would be more attentive towards canceling their appointment, thus making my system ever-so-slightly more unethical than if I had just let things be.

 Furthermore, I wanted to monetize this system, but I was concerned that profiting from it could be unethical: Suppose my program became incredibly successful and performant, requiring students to use it for a chance at a reservation.
-Suppose also that I have dramatically increased the price of my service and that students don't have infinite money; There is no longer a _fair_ chance at being able to attend the gym, which I am sure was the initial intention of St. John's University.
-This paywall would no longer provide value, but take it.
+Suppose also that I have dramatically increased the price of my service and that students don't have infinite money; there is no longer a _fair_ chance at being able to attend the gym, which I am sure was the initial intention of St. John's University.
+This paywall would no longer provide value but take it.

 ## Conclusion

-My plans to restore my wallet of the 30 dollars I spent on compute time never did come to fruition.
-Two weeks after the inception of my program, Campus posted [this announcement](https://www.instagram.com/p/CZkyvwJO61M/) on their Instagram account:
+My plans to restore my wallet of the ~5 dollars I spent on AWS services never did come to fruition.
+Two weeks after the inception of my program, Campus Recreation posted [this announcement](https://www.instagram.com/p/CZkyvwJO61M/) on their Instagram account:

 > Sign-ups are no longer required to enter the Fitness Center or Taffner Field House.
 Your time spent in the facilities will no longer be limited to one or two hours!

 It was a good run.

-Towards the latter end of college, I would tell my peers who were aspiring software engineers to "go build something", which is always easier said than done, of course.
-Projects like this often teach more than a course one could purchase.
-Who knows, your next big project might turn into a billion dollar startup like this one almost did.
+Expending a lot of time on such short lived project was worth it because of how much I learned.
+Be careful with others' data, create tests, and record outputs for posterity; they might end up in your future blog post.